 MAMMOGRAMS: Every 1-2 years after 40.
 Calculate your breast cancer risk at http://www.cancer.gov/bcrisktool/

-FASTING GLUCOSE TESTING: every 3 years after age 45 - will reduce risk of heart and blood vessel disease.
+FASTING PLASMA GLUCOSE TESTING: every 3 years after age 45 – will reduce the risk of heart and blood vessel disease.

 FASTING LIPID TESTING: every 5 years after 45 to reduce risks of heart attacks and strokes.

-THYROID FUNCTION TESTING: TSH screening (every 5 years beginning at age 50 years).
+THYROID FUNCTION TESTING: TSH screening (with symptoms, physical findings or every 5 years beginning at age 50 years).